sagaofpls/sagaofpls.github.io/chapter3.md

 - their estimation ideas anchored on the principle of least squares
 - their marked geometrical flavor of projection-based methods
 - their inherent dimension reduction nature
-- the graphical possibilities they open for data visualization
+- their rich possibilities for data visualization
 - their strong inductive spirit
 - their fit within statistical learning approaches